Government shutdowns in the United States: December 2018–January 2019

-2024 (near-shutdowns)

-On March 23, 2024, in the last year of Joe Biden's presidency, the Senate passed a bill to fund the government hours after the midnight deadline when funding was set to lapse.
-While the measure was approved after the deadline, the White House "ceased shutdown preparations" before the bill was officially passed, expressing its confidence that it would be imminent.
-The White House said, "Because obligations of federal funds are incurred and tracked on a daily basis, agencies will not shut down and may continue their normal operations."
-Biden signed the law later that day.

-A similar event took place in December 2024, when the Senate passed a bill to fund the government 38 minutes after the midnight deadline.

 2025

 In late September 2025, a White House meeting took place between U.S. President Donald Trump and his Democratic opponents, aimed at preventing a government shutdown.
 President Trump and Senate Democrats did not reach an agreement at the meeting.
 Trump officials signaled that they planned to conduct mass firings if the government shut down.

 On October 1, 2025, at 12:00 a.m.
 Eastern Daylight Time (EDT), the US government shut down after Senate Democrats blocked a continuing resolution passed by the Republican-controlled House of Representatives.
 Senate Democrats voted against the Republican appropriations legislation because it lacked an extension of Affordable Care Act (ACA) subsidies that were temporarily expanded under the American Rescue Plan Act of 2021.

 The continuing resolution was blocked 14 times before an agreement was reached on November 10, 2025, in which the Senate passed the revised appropriations bill without the ACA subsidy extension.
 Instead, Senate Republicans promised to hold a vote to extend the health care subsidies by mid-December.
 The House of Representatives passed the Senate's revised bill on November 12, which was signed by the U.S. president, Donald Trump, later that day.
 In total, the shutdown lasted 43 days, resulting in the longest shutdown in U.S. history.